jeffawang/rc-town-vagrant/README.md

 This is a playground for rc-town.

+Test out rc-town with `vagrant ssh -- -l town`.
+If your nothing shows up, try setting `TERM=xterm-256color`.

-Access the vm with `vagrant ssh` from this directory, and inside the vm, this directory is mounted at `/vagrant`.
+Access a shell in the vm with `vagrant ssh` from this directory.
+Inside the vm, this directory is mounted at `/vagrant`.

 Vagrantfile created with `vagrant init hashicorp/bionic64`.